Private Guide in Japan: How to choose the Right English-speaking Guide

 The Licensed Tour Guide

-The first natural move might be looking for a Japanese government licensed tour guide.
+The first natural move might be to look for a Japanese government licensed tour guide.

-They are a few thousands, most of them of Japanese citizenship.
-There are very few foreign guides as the exam is quite hard and the knowledge required is similar to an absurd cramming (for example, examinees can be asked who the ambassador of Japan to Zimbabwe was in 1973).
-On the other hand, foreign language testing is not as thorough as it should be, especially regarding the speaking exam, according to many testimonies.
-It came to be sometimes considered an overrated certification and it seems that Japanese government intends to reform it in a near future.
+There are a few thousand, most of them of Japanese citizenship.
+There are very few foreign guides as the exam is quite hard and the knowledge required is similar to an absurd cramming (as a ridiculous example, examinees can be asked who the Japanese ambassador to Zimbabwe was in 1973).
+On the other hand, foreign language usage is not as thorough as it should be, especially regarding the speaking part, according to many testimonies.
+It came to be sometimes considered an overrated certification and it seems that Japanese government intends to reform it in the near future.

-We have tried such guided tours too, but we felt it was a rather overpriced and unpleasant experience.
+We have tried such guided tours too, but we felt it was rather overpriced for an overall, unpleasant experience.

 The Volunteer Guide

-On the opposite end, the volunteer or goodwill guide, is a good fit for low budget trips, and especially sought after by young travelers.
+On the opposite spectrum, the volunteer or goodwill guide, is a good fit for low budget trips, and especially sought after by young travelers.

-Japanese volunteers characteristically guide as dilettantes: Impossible to check if they are really knowledgeable.
+Oftentimes, these Japanese volunteers characteristically guide as a layman: Impossible to be sure if they are indeed citing accurate facts or not.
 Most of them are nice students or elderly persons and they tend to use guiding activity to practice a foreign language.
-So in the end, you might found out you have been the one accompanying!
+So in the end, you might find yourself to be the one accompanying them for their benefit!

-Note that while the guiding is free, you will still have to pay for the volunteerās meals, transportation and admission fees.
+Note that while the guidance is free of cost, you will still have to pay for the volunteerās meals, transportation and admission fees.

 The Expatriate Freelance Guide